Skip To Main Content

 English II

 Study skills, writing, proofreading and editing, oral communication, vocabulary, information resources, and types of literature; a continued study of the elements of specific literary genres.
-Students sit for the End of Course Test,
+Students sit for the LEAP Test.

 English II – Honors

 In addition to the English II curriculum, honors English II requires thinking critically, reading entire literary works as contrasted to excerpts of literature, reading assigned literary works during the summer, writing weekly compositions and quarterly book reports, participating in parish-endorsed competitions, and vocabulary study and ACT standardized test preparation.
-Students sit for the End of Course Test.
+Students sit for the LEAP Test.

 English III